-S-9 meets the standards applicable to emergency engines and will be equipped with a non-resettable hour meter prior to startup of the engine (even though it is not specifically required to do so per this section).
-An engine DPF will be equipped.
+S-9 meets the standards applicable to emergency engines and will be equipped with a non-resettable hour meter prior to startup of the engine (even though they are not specifically required to do so per this section).
+An engine DPF will not be equipped.
 Standard permit conditions will be imposed to ensure compliance with these requirements.

 §60.4211 requires (a) owners/operators operate and maintain the engine and control device according to manufacturer's emission-related written instructions, change only those emission-related settings that are permitting by the manufacturer, and meet the requirements of 40 CFR 89, 94, and/or 1068 if applicable.
-In addition, §60.4211(c)

-requires owner/operators of fire pump engines manufactured during or after the model year that applies to the fire pump engine power rating in Table 3 to this subpart that must comply with the emission standards specified in §60.4205(c) to comply by purchasing an engine certified to the emission standards in § 60.4204(b), or § 60.4205(b) or (c), as applicable, for the same model year and National Fire Protection Association (NFPA) nameplate engine power.
+In addition, §60.4211(c) requires owner/operators of 2007 model year and later CI ICEs complying with §60.4205(b) standards to purchase a certified engine, installed and configured according to the manufacturer's emission-related specifications.
 Lastly, §60.4211(f) specifies emergency engine operation for non-emergency purposes are limited to 50 hours per year (up to 100 hours per year for certain situations) and emergency use is unlimited.

 The owner/operator is expected to comply with the compliance requirements outlined in §60.4211.
-The proposed engine is part of certified EPA Engine Family NJDXL04.5119.
-Due to the CARB ATCM limiting non-emergency use to number of hours necessary to comply with the testing requirements of the NFPA 25 - "Standard for the Inspection, Testing and Maintenance of Water-Based Fire Protection Systems.", the 100 hours per year provision does not apply.
+The proposed engine is part of certified EPA Engine Family PCPXL08.8NZS.
+Due to the CARB ATCM limiting non-emergency use to 50 hours per year, the 100 hours per year provision does not apply.